 I’ve got another easy DIY Christmas gift for you today…Lip Balm.
 This is another gift that is suitable for anyone on your list, even children.
 All the ingredients are easy to find on Amazon and some can even be picked up at your local grocery store.
 These lip balms are also much safer to use than store-bought lip balm, since all ingredients are edible.
 (They won’t taste good, but they aren’t harmful if you do ingest some!)
 The hardest part of making the lip balm is pouring the mixture into the little tubes!

 (Also, please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
-It will not change your cost and I truly appreciate your support to keep this blog up and running.)
+It will not change your cost.
+For more information, check out my disclosures page here.)